 Blender filled with chopped vegetables, soaked bread, tomatoes, spices, and olive oil, ready to be blended for gazpacho.

-Chefs tips
+Chefs tips for our Gazpacho Recipe

 • Dry your vegetables before blending: Here’s a tip from your trusty chef: excess water from washed produce dilutes your base.
 So make sure and pat everything dry before it goes into the blender to keep the flavor concentrated.
 You’ll notice the difference.

-Soak the bread, but squeeze it out: You want your bread fully soft, but not dripping.
-Like you remove excess from your vegetables, squeeze out excess moisture – or you’ll throw off the texture and emulsification.
+• Soak the bread, but squeeze it out: You want your bread fully soft, but not dripping.
+Like you remove excess from your vegetables, squeeze out excess moisture, or you’ll throw off the texture and emulsification.

 • Blend longer than you think: Fight the temptation here.
 Run it for a full 2 minutes on high to create a smooth, silky base.
 Don’t stop at “good enough”.